See the revision history at the end of this document.

 .
 Copy that folder (Ctrl+C) and then paste it in the same place (Ctrl+V).
 When you are prompted for a new name, just append something like

 The user-overrides.js file is where we'll be storing all our custom preferences, as well as any changes we want to make to the 'HorlogeSkynet' user.js which we'll be grabbing in a minute.
 The contents of this file will then be appended to the user.js file.
-As i hinted earlier, you will save yourself many a headache if you store your custom preferences in a user-overrides.js file rather than editing the user.js.
+You will save yourself many a headache if you store your custom preferences in a user-overrides.js file rather than editing the user.js.

-I keep a copy of my personal user-overrides.js at my Codeberg repository if you wish to pirate it, in which case you can click on the file name, then click the 'Raw' link and, finally, press Ctrl+S to save the file to your Thunderbird profile directory (here's the direct link).
+I keep a copy of my personal user-overrides.js at my Codeberg repository if you wish to pirate it, in which case you can click on the file name, then click the 'Raw' link and, finally, press Ctrl+S to save the file to your Thunderbird profile directory (here's the direct link to the file).
 If you'd rather create your own, just create a file named

 in your profile directory.
 If you don't wish to make any changes to the preferences in the user.js file, or add your own preferences, then you don't need a user-overrides.js at all.
 If you create your own user-overrides.js, you may want to refer to mine for examples and best practices.